openeuler-mirror/ci-bot/README.md

  * kind,sig,openeuler-cla,priority Delete labels beginning with kind,sig,openeuler-cla or priority.
  * lgtm Delete labels lgtm or beginning with lgtm-.
  * Except for the above description items, other labels will be judged as equal.
+### extraLgtmCountRequired config
+ If you want to set the number of lgtm tags for a separate repository or organization, you can configure this configuration item.The configuration item is a list, and the list element contains the following configuration items:
+ * lcrType Indicates whether the configuration is for the repository or the organization
+ * lcrName Configure the spatial address of the repository or organization
+ * lcrCount Number of lgtm tags

+**If your configuration is for a specific repository, you should configure the full path instead of just the repository space address.
+For example: lcrName:openEuler/ci-bot**

 ## Getting Started